LetsUpgrade/CHIT-CHAT/README.md

 >## 💻&nbsp; GETTING STARTED

+## Steps to run the Chatbot in your local device !!

 => **Fork <a href=https://github.com/LetsUpgrade/CHIT-CHAT><img src="https://img.icons8.com/ios/24/000000/code-fork.png"></a>this repository to start contributing.**

 => Open your Git Bash command window and in the root directory type the following commands :